-• 177.41 - BTR: Thesis I: Research and Bibliography
+- 177.41 BTR: Thesis I: Research and Bibliography

 The development of an acceptable topic and methodology as well as a bibliography drawn from adequate sources for the subsequent writing of a thesis.
-(Limited to graduating students enrolled in a four-year Biblical and Theological B.A. program)

-- 177.42 BTR: Thesis II: Thesis Writing

-A continuation of Thesis I (177.41 BTR) which traces scholarship of the thesis topic to the present, furthering knowledge on the thesis topic.
+(Limited to graduating students enrolled in a four-year Biblical and Theological B.A. program) - 177.42 BTR: Thesis II: Thesis Writing A continuation of Thesis I (177.41 BTR) which traces scholarship of the thesis topic to the present, furthering knowledge on the thesis topic.
 (Prerequisite: 177.41 BTR) - 178.41 BTR: Assistantship I: Research

 An introduction to the Academy through a joint research project with a professor in the department, with a view to a co-authored publication in a scholarly journal.
+This course fulfills a professional studies elective.
 (With permission of the professor only) - 178.42 BTR: Assistantship II: Teaching

 An introduction to the mechanics of teaching at an undergraduate level, including preparation for lectures and the leading of seminars and class discussions.
+This course fulfills a professional studies elective.
 (With permission of the professor only) - 179.12 BTR: BTS Research Methods